bsu-cs315/P2-ncbarber/README.md

 ## Juice

 First Item added for juice was particles for the character, as well as particles for the coins.
+The second item that I added for some "juiciness" was a screenshake whenever the character uses their rocket jump!

 ## Self-Evaluation